 Model success to produce growth by modeling management skills, you can adapt to unchartered environments and bypass mistakes that harm the bottom line.

-Learning to look for signs of trouble in a business is core to service as a productive director and constitutes proper corporate management.
+Learning to look for signs of trouble in a business is core to serve as a productive director and constitutes proper corporate management.
 These signs are not always obvious, but they are there.

-Trouble, once set, can compound at a frightening rate.
+Once set, trouble can compound at a frightening rate.
 Therefore, equally as critical as identifying the problems, being able to quickly and decisively implement solutions can be the difference between survival and failure.

 Diminishing sales, declining profits, mass employee exit, aggressive creditor demands, and no cash are only part of the equation.
 So, whom should you turn to for help during times of crisis?
 Who can handle the crisis management role?

 First and most importantly, clear thinking must prevail.
-Very crucial and most often the hardest pill to swallow is the willingness of the directors to ask “are we the problem?”.
+Very crucial and most often the hardest pill to swallow is the willingness of the directors to ask of themselves – “are we the problem?”.

 Next, not likely, but, if there is a qualified leader within the company, delegate the job of turnaround to them, and provide appropriate autonomy and support.